toggledbits/IntesisWMPGateway/README.md

 Note that this variable is not automatically created with the device.
 You will need to create it using the "Create Service" tab in the device's Advanced settings page.
 The service name is (copy-paste recommended) `urn:toggledbits-com:serviceId:IntesisWMPGateway1`.

+## ImperiHome Integration ##

+ImperiHome does not, by default, detect many plugin devices, including ImperiHome WMP Gateway.
+However, it is possible to configure this plugin with ImperiHome, as the plugin implements the ImperiHome ISS API.

+To connect Intesis WMP Gateway to ImperiHome:

+1. In ImperiHome, go into **My Objects**
+1. Click **Add a new object**
+1. Choose **ImperiHome Standard System**
+1. In the **Local base API** field, enter `http://your-vera-local-ip:3480/data_request?id=lr_IntesisWMPGateway&command=ISS&path=`
+1. Click **Next** to connect.

+ImperiHome should then populate your groups with your Intesis WMP Gateway plugin devices.

 ## Reporting Bugs/Enhancement Requests ##